 Submitted by Taps Coogan on the 29th of March 2019 to The Sounding Line.

-Based on the latest data from Q3 2018, total private and public US debt has hit an astronomical record-high of $75.3 trillion, or a staggering 365% of GDP.
+Based on the latest data from Q3 2018, total private and public US debt has hit an all time record-high of $75.3 trillion, or a staggering 365% of GDP.

 The total debt figure is based on the Fed’s Financial Account of the US and includes: